Non-synchronous rotation on Europa driven by ocean currents

-Europa is tidally locked to Jupiter such that its spin rate (Europa's day is equal to about 3.5 Earth days) is approximately equal to the orbital rotation rate around Jupiter, implying synchronous rotation and spin rates.
-The maximal non-synchronous rotation (NSR) rate was estimated to be $\sim$1 km/yr\cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation} based on a comparison between Voyager 2 and Galileo spacecraft images that are 17 years apart.
-Yet, there are several indications that Europa rotates non-synchronously.
-First, the distribution of craters in Europa does not seem to reflect the asymmetry one would expect under complete synchronization, as the leading hemisphere should contain more craters in comparison to the trailing hemisphere\cite{Shoemaker-Wolfe-1982:cratering, Chapman-Merline-Bierhaus-et-al-1998:cratering}.
-Second, mapping the fine-scale fractures and patterns of Europa's surface {has been used to argue for} non-synchronous rotation\cite{Helfenstein-Parmentier-1985:patterns, McEwen-1986:tidal, Geissler-Greenberg-Hoppa-et-al-1998:evidence, Greenberg-Geissler-Hoppa-et-al-1998:tectonic}.
+Europa is tidally locked to Jupiter such that its spin rate (Europa's day is equal to about 3.5 Earth days) is approximately equal to the orbital rotation rate around Jupiter.
+The maximum possible non-synchronous rotation (NSR) rate was estimated to be $\sim$1 km~yr$^{-1}$ \cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation} based on a comparison between Voyager 2 and Galileo spacecraft images that are 17 years apart.
+There are several hints that Europa rotates non-synchronously.
+First, the distribution of craters on Europa does not seem to reflect the asymmetry one would expect under complete synchronization, as the leading hemisphere should host more craters in comparison to the trailing hemisphere \cite{Shoemaker-Wolfe-1982:cratering, Chapman-Merline-Bierhaus-et-al-1998:cratering}.
+Second, mapping the fine-scale fractures and patterns of Europa's surface {has been used to argue for} non-synchronous rotation \cite{Helfenstein-Parmentier-1985:patterns, McEwen-1986:tidal, Geissler-Greenberg-Hoppa-et-al-1998:evidence, Greenberg-Geissler-Hoppa-et-al-1998:tectonic}.

-Non-synchronous rotation can occur either for the entire moon or for the icy shell separate from the interior\cite{Greenberg-Weidenschilling-1984:how, Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
-It can be driven by tidal torques associated with the eccentric orbit of Europa that can slightly increase its rotation rate\cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}, perhaps combined with slow thermal adjustment of the ice shell\cite{Ojakangas-Stevenson-1989:thermal}.
-Yet, mass or shape asymmetry of Europa, possibly together with an elastic resistance of its ice shell, can lead to a complete phase locking (synchronous rotation)\cite{Greenberg-Weidenschilling-1984:how, Hoppa-Greenberg-Geissler-et-al-1999:rotation,Goldreich-Mitchell-2010:elastic}.
-If Europa's ocean decouples the rocky core from the icy shell, the shell can display non-synchronous rotation even when the rocky core of Europa is phase locked\cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
-Below we focus on the possibility of non-synchronous rotation of the icy shell driven by ocean currents, {which has not been investigated in a quantitative fashion hitherto}.
+Non-synchronous rotation can occur either for the entire moon or for the ice shell separate from the interior \cite{Greenberg-Weidenschilling-1984:how, Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
+It can be driven by tidal torques associated with the eccentric orbit of Europa that can slightly increase its rotation rate \cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}, perhaps combined with slow thermal adjustment of the ice shell \cite{Ojakangas-Stevenson-1989:thermal}.
+However, a sufficiently large mass or shape asymmetry, possibly together with an elastic resistance of its ice shell, can lead to complete phase locking (synchronous rotation) \cite{Greenberg-Weidenschilling-1984:how, Hoppa-Greenberg-Geissler-et-al-1999:rotation,Goldreich-Mitchell-2010:elastic}.
+If Europa's ocean decouples the rocky core from the ice shell, the shell can display non-synchronous rotation even when the rocky core of Europa is phase locked \cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
+Below we focus on the possibility of non-synchronous rotation of the ice shell driven by ocean currents, {which has not been investigated in a quantitative fashion hitherto}.